c-core-labs/drift-forecasting/README.md

 3. The rcm_datetime0 (the RCM image acquisition time) and next_rcm_time are ensured to be in numpy datetime64 format and the forecast start time for a set of icebergs passed to the function is set to the rcm_datetime0.

-4. The function reads the bathymetric data file and interpolates the water depth at the iceberg location.
+4. The functions read the bathymetric data file and interpolates the water depth at the iceberg location.
 If the iceberg’s status has been entered into the function as “not grounded” but the calculated draft is equal to or greater than the water depth, the iceberg draft is reset to be one meter less than the water depth.
 If the iceberg’s initial status is given as “grounded” then the iceberg’s draft will be reset to the water depth at its initial location.

-5. If no real positive iceberg waterline length is given for an iceberg, the function will assume it is 100 m.
+5. If no real positive iceberg waterline length is given for an iceberg, the functions will assume it is 100 m.
 Since the iceberg’s waterline length is the only physical dimension extracted from an RCM image, the iceberg draft, mass, and sail cross-sectional area are calculated from this variable alone.
 The iceberg draft is calculated as a function of the iceberg waterline length using the formulation obtained from analysis of C-CORE iceberg profile data.
 The iceberg mass and cross-sectional sail area are calculated as a function of waterline length from formulations given in Barker et al. (2004).

 6. The iceberg drift forecast times are determined.
 The drift forecast is initialized at the RCM image acquisition date/time, and then hourly time-steps are used until the next RCM image acquisition date/time is reached.
 The final time-step between the last hourly time-step and the next RCM image acquisition date/time may be less than one hour.

 7. Arrays are initialized for the hourly forecast iceberg latitude/longitude positions, drift velocities, waterline lengths, drafts, and masses.
+In rcm_iceberg_drift_deterioration_forecaster function the iceberg drift velocity components are initialized as zero and in rcm_iceberg_drift_deterioration_optimized_forecaster function they are initialized from the iceberg_u0_list and iceberg_v0_list variables as determined from the rcm_iceberg_drift_optimizer function.

 8. The UTC hour strings at which the metocean forecast data start are determined by checking the files in the rootpath_to_metdata.